|Mr Ray Brandreth Esq||Mr Gary Spencer Esq||Mrs Helen Brewin|

 1.23 Should the Special Council, by a majority, decide on grounds of expediency to dissolve the Association, it shall call a meeting of all member clubs giving 21 day’s notice.
 At this meeting, if a two thirds majority of those present eligible to vote decide to dissolve the Association, the Special Council shall have the power to dispose of the assets of the Association after all liabilities and debts have been cleared.
 The beneficiaries of such assets shall he the member clubs or such bodies as decided by the member clubs.

-2.1 That home and away matches of 12 a side and games of 21 up to be played.
+2.1 That home and away matches of 12 a side in the Premier league and 10 a side in all other divisions and games of 21 up to be played.
 The two top teams and two bottom teams in each Section to be promoted and relegated each season (subject to amendment by the Special Council in the event of resignations and/or new applications).
 Registration lists to be strictly adhered to.

 2.2 The result of league matches shall be decided as follows: The team obtaining the highest aggregate score in each match shall he declared the winner.
 The club in each Section finishing the season with the highest scores total from all matches to be declared Champion of the Section and hold the Cup for 12 months.
 In the event of a tie in total scores, the Championship shall be awarded to the team with the highest number of winning matches.
 Should these also be equal there shall be a play off on a neutral green.
 This also applies to promotion and relegation.

-2.4 All matches must begin at 6.30 pm. with 4 games on the green and 4 games must be maintained throughout the match.
+2.4 All league matches will start at 6:45pm. with 4 games on the green and 4 games must be maintained throughout the match.
 A fine of £1.00 will be imposed for each 15 minutes late and will apply to Home and Visiting teams.
 Players must be present when called to play in numerical order.
 If a player is not present when called on to play a reserve must be substituted and the original player will take no further part in the match.
 In the event of no reserve being present the game shall be awarded 21 0 to the opponent present.
 Four jacks on the green unless otherwise agreed by the two Captains.

 COMPLETION / ALTERATIONS TO FIXTURES DATES